baikeshen/RoboND-DeepLearning-Project/writeup.md

 # Deep Learning Project Writeup

+##Project Introduction

+In this project, the goal is to train a deep neural network to identify and track a target in simulation.
+The technique used for "follow meâ€ applications could be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.

+In particular, the deep learning technique called Fully Convolutional Network (FCN)  is applied to the images captured by the cameras mounted onto the drone.  with the help of Fully Convolutional Deep Neural Networks, we can train models that will not only be able to identify the contents of an image, it will also be able to figure out what part of the image the object is located at.

 This writeup was prepared for the benefit of the Udacity Robotics Nanodegree Deep Learning Project.
 The intent is to document and clarify the decisions and the reasons behind these that were made in the project.

 ## Network Architecture